Larry Storch: Personal life

 Storch married actress Norma Catherine Greve on July 10, 1961.
 They remained married until her death at age 81 on August 28, 2003.
 Both briefly appeared in the made-for-television movie The Woman Hunter (1972).
 He had three children: a stepson, Lary May; a daughter, Candace Herman, the result of a brief encounter with his future wife, born in 1947 and placed for adoption (and later reunited); and a stepdaughter, June Cross, born in 1954 to Norma and Jimmy Cross ("Stump" of the song-and-dance team Stump and Stumpy).

 Storch's younger brother, Jay (1924–1987), was an actor/voiceover performer under the name Jay Lawrence.

 Death

-Larry Storch died at his home on the Upper West Side of Manhattan on July 8, 2022, at age 99.
+Storch died at his home on the Upper West Side of Manhattan on July 8, 2022, at the age of 99.
 The Associated Press reported that he died from natural causes.
 The Washington Post reported that he died from complications of Alzheimer's disease.